 For students who have completed some graduate work at other universities, the Counseling Psychology Program may allow the transfer of some graduate credit applicable to the student's doctoral work at UCA.
 Requests for transfer of credit must be made in writing by the student and his/her faculty advisor to the Counseling Psychology Director of Training as soon as possible.
 The student must provide the syllabi of courses that they intend to transfer.
 Working closely with the instructors who regularly teaches the courses at DPC, the Counseling Psychology Committee will make sure these courses include assignments and activities that are equivalent to those included in the DPC courses that meet the Professional Wide Competencies (PWCs) and Discipline Specific Knowledge (DSKs).
+The courses must be basically equivalent to the courses taught here in terms of content and scope, and the qualifications of the instructor will be reviewed to ensure APA-compliance.
 All course transfers must be approved by the CP Committee and the Department Chair.